-This document is an abridged version of the file titled "CY 2020 Medicaid Managed Care Certification" dated December 6, 2019.
-Please refer to the certification report for a complete version of the calendar year 2020 Medicaid Managed Care capitation rate development documentation.
+This document is an abridged version of the file titled "CY 2020 MMC Risk Corridor Capitation Rate Amendment".
+Please refer to the certification report for a complete version of the amendment to the calendar year 2020 Medicaid Managed Care capitation rate development documentation.